jason17h/stem-search/README.md

 # stem-search
 STEMSearch – Research made easy!
-Find academic articles from a variety of sources to further your research projects.
+Find journal articles from a variety of credible sources to further your research projects using this intelligent academic paper recommender.
 Created by: Jason Huang (@jason17h)

 ## Setup